ahazem/ruby-conf-18-notes/day-1/designing-an-engineering-team-making-room-for-everyone.md

 Puts in some final thoughts.

-> "Let's hire people and devleop them, based on the actual skills that our companies need."
+> "Let's hire people and develop them, based on the actual skills that our companies need."

 Talk ends.